 Hills, valleys and temples

 Your stay starts and ends with nights at Khali Estate, steeped in the rich history of modern India.
+This is where the festival will take place, with talks, documentaries and workshops for all ages.
 From Khali head through the pine-forest to experience the individual character and warm hospitality of the Binsar villages, with plenty of time to relax and immerse yourself in village life.
 You also have the opportunity to visit the vast and impressive Shiva complex of temples at Jageshwar before returning to Khali.

-On average, you walk for four hours a day, however the walking in the Binsar Sanctuary is flexible and your experienced guide will tailor the walking routes to suit your needs.
+On average, you walk for four hours a day on your walking days, however the walking in the Binsar Sanctuary is flexible and your experienced guide will tailor the walking routes to suit your needs.
 Choose whether to stretch your legs and take in the ridges and high points of the Sanctuary or to take the winding footpaths at a gentler pace.

 Staying and playing